-Philodendron tenue is a climbing plant with broad leaves.
+Philodendron tenue is a climbing plant of the Araceae family with broad leaves.
 They are quickly gaining popularity as an indoor plant because of their broad leaves and unique growth behavior.

 - What Is Philodendron Tenue?

 Philodendron tenue is an epiphytic plant that is native to Nicaragua and the Pacific slopes of Venezuela.
 They have deep green leaves and each leaf has a rippled texture.
 The leaves can grow up to 3 feet long attached to a petiole and can grow up to 11-41 inches long depending on the growing conditions of the plant.

 Philodendron Tenue Care

 Philodendron tenue is easy to care for when you grow it in the right temperature and humidity ranges as well as watering and feeding it when you should.
 Philodendron tenue growth rate is fast, but it can quickly show signs of stress because of the fragility of its leaves and petioles, so you want to make sure that you give it all the attention it deserves.

 While most people grow philodendron tenue plants in their homes because of their beauty, a more remarkable feature of the plant is its air-purifying properties.
 When you grow some philodendron tenue plants in your room, you are sure of breathing fresh oxygen-rich air during the day and even at night.
 They are usually found in rainforests and habitats with tall trees.